 This is one of the most common tests, largely because it is cheap and easy to run.
 TOC measures the total organic carbon in a sample but makes no distinction between different types of organic matter.

 On the plus side, it is widely available and produces impressive-looking percentages that appeal to people browsing labels.
 The problem is that those numbers are highly misleading.
 TOC counts everything organic in the sample, not just fulvic acid.
 Plant residues, humic acids and all sorts of other organic compounds end up in the calculation.
+This lack of specificity is exactly why some methods produce inflated fulvic acid values that don’t reflect the true composition.

 As a result, TOC almost always inflates the result compared with more specific methods.
 If you see sky-high percentages on a Shilajit label, there’s a good chance TOC was the method used.